Dual Enrollment, PSEO, College in the Schools? CIT Consultant Kim Koffi on What You Need to Know Now

 Taking classes in person will allow students to engage in classroom discussions, get to know college professors, and learn more about what college campus life is all about.
 Additionally, by attending class, students may be less likely to procrastinate on reading assignments and will be more likely to stay up-to-date on writing papers or completing projects.

-Introducing new CIT consultant Kim Koffi.
+CIT Consultant Kim Koffi.
 “Like many Minnesota natives, I love the outdoors and going on long walks or bike rides while enjoying the many lakes and trails that Minnesota offers.
 I also love to read, write, and visit with friends over a cup of coffee.
 Most of all, I love to hear peoples’ stories!

 After living abroad in West Africa for about five years, my husband and I decided to make Minnesota our home and together, we have raised two amazing children who currently also live in Minnesota.
 Wherever we have lived or traveled, we have met all kinds of wonderful people.